eclipse-sprotty/sprotty-website/hugo/content/docs/smodel.md

 ### SLabelImpl

-A label represents some text to be displayed and attached to a node, port, or edge.
+A label represents some text to be displayed and attached to a node, compartment, port, or edge.

 *Properties:*